 In this event, the team evaluates the entire process of the iteration from the first step.
 It essentially works on any improvements that are gathered in previous iterations.
 New problems are identified along with their causes.
 Before the team starts the next cycle again, team backlog is refined for future reference.

 The iterations are repeated for optimizations and improvisations and, the lessons learned from previous cycles are applied in the next cycle.
 Until a fully functional software is ready to hit the market.

 Benefits of Agile Iterative Development

 The Waterfall method is a linear approach that proceeds sequentially from one phase to next, without allowing the development to return back to the previous step.
 Goes without saying, the Waterfall method causes impending repercussions, that include but are not limited to increased development costs, prolonged software delivery, and additional resource input.

 Sudhakar Gorti, CIO for Environmental Data Resources agrees, “One of the major benefits of Agile over Waterfall is that you see a deliverable on an iterative basis and the Product Owner can decide to make changes to the product backlog”.

 Customer Involvement – Agile Iterative development encourages user contribution.
 After each iterative cycle, customer feedback is obtained, and the product is then subjected to necessary changes based on that feedback.
 This aspect brings adaptability into the project’s framework.

-Favors Evolution – The planning in the Agile Iterative development process is a continuous feat, that allows space for evolving ideas, instead of an extensive planning that only precedes execution and testing in Waterfall.
+Favors Evolution – The planning in the Agile Iterative development process is a continuous feat, that allows space for evolving ideas, instead of extensive planning that only precedes execution and testing in Waterfall.

 Risk Assessment – Agile iteration allows risk identification and mitigation early on in the development to avoid speed bumps later down the timeline.

 Rapid Delivery – The work is divided into small cycles, allowing team members to dedicate their focus and deliver on time.
-Moreover, testing is conducted simultaneously to coding and design in every iteration, which greatly reduces the time needed to achieve completion.
+Moreover, testing is conducted simultaneously in coding and design in every iteration, which greatly reduces the time needed to achieve completion.